 Internet fraud is getting more and more sophisticated.
 And for online marketplaces – or any other platform that relies on User Generated Content – it’s often well-hidden or undetectable.
 Scammers are an increasingly resourceful bunch, so if there’s a system to be gamed, you can bet they’ll find a way to work it.

-However, with the right insight, awareness, and detection processes in place, site owners can keep their users safe – and stop scams before they endanger anyone.
+However, with the right insight, awareness, and detection processes, site owners can keep their users safe – and stop scams before they endanger anyone.

-Let’s have a look at some of the most common online scam types to be aware of on your online marketplace, how you stay on top of them, and ultimately how to prevent them.
+Let’s look at some of the most common online scam types to be aware of on your online marketplace, how you stay on top of them, and ultimately how to prevent them.

 One of the most common types of fraudsters plaguing digital marketplaces, online shopping scammers usually advertise high-ticket items for sale at low prices.
 Typically, these include: